 - Start driving targeted traffic and generating leads – If you can’t get a consistent stream of traffic or new people coming into your business, do you even have a real business?
-In this phase, you should be figuring out where are your potential buyers are aggregating online, and the Traffic Secrets book, but Russell Brunson, can you help figure out exactly that!
+In this phase, you should be figuring out where your potential buyers are aggregating online, and the Traffic Secrets book by Russell Brunson can you help figure out exactly that.

 I’m Sold, Odeh!
 Is There A Free Drop Servicing Training?

-Is drop servicing a business model that you’re convinced in but not sure what to start with?
-I understand how intimidating things can get when considering starting a new whole business, especially that this one is a relatively brand new business model..
+Is drop servicing a business model that you’re convinced of but not sure what to start with?
+I understand how intimidating things can get when considering starting a new whole business, especially since this one is a relatively brand new business model..

 To better help you focus on what matters only, I’ve created a FREE drop servicing 10-checklist mini PDF that discusses the 10 most important things you need to consider and focus on when starting a new drop servicing venture!